hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-exisitng-disk.md

 * Remove a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually decrease by 25% until it becomes 0%.
 Initial weight is 25.

-6.Set weight of the driver
+6.Set weight of the disk

 		ringos set-weight -f object-1.builder -s d<value> -w <value>